user8088/pos-dashboard-ui/API_DOCUMENTATION.md

 ### 10. Update Stock Item
 **PUT** `/core/stock/{id}`

 Update an existing stock item.
+All fields optional; only provided fields are updated.

 **Headers:**
 ```
 Authorization: Bearer {token}
 Content-Type: application/json
 ```

+Auto-calculation:
+- If stock_value is not provided but item_price (new or existing) is available, it is computed as item_price × quantity_per_unit.

 **Request Body:**
 ```json